 - Those with a need for extra hands at their facilities (milkers, kitchen staff, drivers)

 - Those looking for job opportunities after their institution has closed or reduced labor

 - Those with additional storage space for food that needs to be preserved

 In addition, the Wasted Food Action Alliance is conducting a survey [English, Spanish, Arabic] of small- and medium-size farms and for-profit and nonprofit food businesses/organizations impacted by COVID-19.
 This is not a one-time information-gathering process, but an ongoing effort to respond to challenges that can lead to a more sustainable food system.
 This is not a research project.
 You can complete the questionnaire multiple times as new challenges arise.
 Producers from all over Illinois are encouraged to complete the survey.

-This story originally appeared in the April 2020 Food & Beverage Manufacturing News.
-This monthly newsletter, focused on sustainability for the food and beverage industry, is a service of ISTC’s Technical Assistance Program (TAP) and is funded through a grant from U.S. EPA.
-You can subscribe to the newsletter at https://groups.webservices.illinois.edu/subscribe/115948.
-The Wasted Food Action Alliance is a diverse set of organizations helping build a unified approach towards reducing wasted food and leveraging it to benefit our region.
+The Wasted Food Action Alliance is a diverse set of organizations helping build a unified approach towards reducing wasted food and leveraging it to benefit the state.
 Its mission is to develop a working strategy and action platform that makes Illinois a leader in reducing wasted food by connecting and building on current wasted food initiatives, education, and policy in unified ways that holistically promote source reduction; food recovery for hunger relief and other uses; and recovery of food scraps for composting and creating healthy soil.